Remove All In One WP Security Database Tables shows you how to search for the plugins tables in the corresponding database for your site.

 These instructions shows you how to remove all tables and database entries with the name aiowps and or aio using phpMyAdmin.

 These steps are important if you are having issues with our plugin and or you can’t log into your site anymore.
 These steps will totally remove aionwps entries from your sites database.
 This will allow you to reinstall a fresh new copy of the plugin and allow you to start all over setting up the plugin.

 - All In One WP Security And Firewall

 - Access to your server’s phpMyAdmin.
 (Note: If you don’t have access or you don’t feel comfortable using phpMyAdmin, click the following link Remove AIOWPS From WP Database Tables And Options.)

 - (Alternative) You might only want to reset the plugin.
-If that is the case, click the following link How To Reset AIOWPS Plugin.
+The following addon can help How To Reset AIOWPS Plugin.

 Remove All In One WP Security Database Tables

 Important: Before you begin, create a database backup of your site.
 Just in case something goes wrong.

 Step 1 ) These steps assume you have already deactivated and deleted the plugin from your site and removed all entries include the following tags from your .htaccess file.
 And now you want to make sure all tables are removed from your database.

 # BEGIN All In One WP Security